rucdatascience/GPU4GST-sigmod-fullEXP/README.md

 ```
 cd GPU4GST
 ```
 Download the dataset from [OneDrive](https://1drv.ms/f/c/683d9dd9f262486b/Ek6Fl_brQzhDnI2cmhGIHxMBQ-L1ApeSqxwZKE4NBsDXSQ?e=3RBc8S).
-Assume that the dataset is located in the "data" folder of the working directory GPU4GST.
+In code settings, data should be stored in the "data" folder of the working directory GPU4GST.